 Why Simplification is the New Innovation

 The Internet Age is practically synonymous with information excess.
 Every day, we’re saturated with what feels like thousands of images, ideas, and opinions.
-For awhile, it seemed like every technical innovation was built simply to make all that excess bigger and brighter.
-Now, what we want more than anything is to pull back and turn down the volume.
-These days, simplicity is at an absolute premium.
+For awhile, it seemed like every technical innovation was built to just make all that excess bigger and brighter.
+Now, what we want more than anything is to pull back and turn down the noise.
+Simplicity is at an absolute premium.

 Psychologist Barry Schwartz wrote a book called The Paradox of Choice: Why More Is Less.
 In it, he makes the point that we are confronted by so much overwhelming abundance that it becomes impossible to make choices about what we actually want.
 The bounty of options laid out before us are paralyzing, rather than empowering.